 Step 2.
 Define Object Groups

-Create object groups to filter and select objects (files) in your cloud storage buckets for indexing.
+Create object groups to filter and select objects in your cloud storage buckets for indexing.

 The steps to create an object group:

-- Select the files that you want to index the cloud storage bucket.
+- Select the files that you want to index in the source cloud storage bucket.

-- Specify filtering options and rules if needed.
+- Specify filtering options and the indexing rules needed for the data.

 - Start indexing.

 Object groups can be created using the ChaosSearch console, APIs, or a Terraform Provider.
-This topic focuses on the console steps.
+The following steps show the console workflow.

 Select Files to Index